+(2) Small Procurement (\$100,000 or Less)

+(A) Application.
-- (2) Section 2: Small Procurement (\$50,000 or Less) - (A) Application - (i) Use of the Small Procurement method described shall be based on an initial decision by the Procurement Officer and application of dollar limits. - (ii) To the extent that the Department of Procurement, Contract and Grant Administration delegates authority to Using Units to make Small Procurements, those Procurements shall be made in accordance with this Policy and as prescribed in the Procurement Procedures Manual. - (B) Conditions for Use - (i) Small Procurements are for Procurements of \$50,000 or less, and are classified in three categories: - Category I Small Procurements \$5,000 or less; and, - (II) Category II Small Procurements More than \$5,000 but not more than \$25,000. - (III) Category III Small Procurements- More than \$25,000 but not more than \$50,000. - (ii) Prohibitions: A Procurement may not be divided artificially in order to use the Small Procurement method instead of the other Procurement methods set forth in this Policy, or to use a lesser category defined under of this section.

-(3) Section 3: Invitation for Bids (IFB)
+- (i) Use of the Small Procurement method described shall be based on an initial decision by the Procurement Officer and application of dollar limits. - (ii) To the extent that the Department of Procurement, Contract and Grant Administration delegates authority to Using Units to make Small Procurements, those Procurements shall be made in accordance with this Policy and as prescribed in the Procurement Procedures Manual.

+(B) Conditions for Use.

+- (i) Small Procurements are for Procurements of \$100,000 or less, and are classified in three categories: - (I) Category I Small Procurements \$5,000 or less; and, - (II) Category II Small Procurements More than \$5,000 but not more than \$25,000. - (III) Category III Small Procurements- More than \$25,000 but not more than \$100,000. - (ii) Prohibitions: A Procurement may not be divided artificially in order to use the Small Procurement method instead of the other Procurement methods set forth in this Policy, or to use a lesser category defined under of this section. - (3) Invitation for Bids (IFB).
-The decision to use the Invitation for Bids method shall be determined by the Procurement Officer.

-When price is the sole or main consideration in a Procurement, an Invitation for Bids may be used as the Procurement method for Solicitations in excess of \$50,000.
+- (A) Application The decision to use the Invitation for Bids method shall be determined by the Procurement Officer. - (B) Conditions for Use When price is the sole or main consideration in a Procurement, an Invitation for Bids may be used as the Procurement method for Solicitations in excess of \$100,000.

-(4) Section 4: Request for Proposals (RFP)
+(4) Request for Proposals (RFP).

-The decision to use Request for Proposals method shall be determined by the Procurement Officer.

-Request for Proposals is an appropriate method for the Procurement of services of any dollar value, or when considerations other than price are of the essence and in the Judiciary's best interest.
+- (A) Application The decision to use Request for Proposals method shall be determined by the Procurement Officer. - (B) Conditions for Use Request for Proposals is an appropriate method for the Procurement of services of any dollar value, or when considerations other than price are of the essence and in the Judiciary's best interest.

-(5) Section 5: Intergovernmental Cooperative Purchasing
+(5) Intergovernmental Cooperative Purchasing.

-The decision to use the Intergovernmental Cooperative Purchasing method shall be determined by the Procurement Officer.

-An Intergovernmental Cooperative Purchasing Agreement (ICPA) is created when a public entity (such as the federal government, another state, a county, city or any other municipal entity) has solicited and awarded a Contract under competitive conditions resulting in competitive prices, terms, and conditions.

-Use of Intergovernmental Cooperative Purchasing is appropriate when a public entity (such as the federal government, another state, a county, city or any other municipal entity) has solicited and awarded a Contract under competitive conditions resulting in identical prices, terms, and conditions as stipulated in the Intergovernmental Cooperative Purchasing Contract; or, if the Vendor agrees to provide the Judiciary with more favorable prices, terms, and conditions than those provided in the

-Intergovernmental Cooperative Purchasing Contract, and the Judiciary desires to avail itself of the more favorable prices, terms, and conditions.

-(C) State of Maryland Contracts

-A Statewide contract for use by any public entity in the State of Maryland does not constitute an ICPA and may be leveraged directly.
+- (A) Application The decision to use the Intergovernmental Cooperative Purchasing method shall be determined by the Procurement Officer. - (B) Conditions for Use An Intergovernmental Cooperative Purchasing Agreement (ICPA) is created when a public entity (such as the federal government, another state, a county, city or any other municipal entity) has solicited and awarded a Contract under competitive conditions resulting in competitive prices, terms, and conditions. - Use of Intergovernmental Cooperative Purchasing is appropriate when a public entity (such as the federal government, another state, a county, city or any other municipal entity) has solicited and awarded a Contract under competitive conditions resulting in identical prices, terms, and conditions as stipulated in the Intergovernmental Cooperative Purchasing Contract; or, if the Supplier agrees to provide the Judiciary with more favorable prices, terms, and conditions than those provided in the Intergovernmental Cooperative Purchasing Contract, and the Judiciary desires to avail itself of the more favorable prices, terms, and conditions. - (C) State of Maryland Contracts A Statewide contract for use by any public entity in the State of Maryland does not constitute an ICPA and may be leveraged directly.
 The Procurement Officer shall verify that the pricing, terms, and conditions are identical to the Statewide contract.

-(6) Section 6: Sole Source Procurement
+(6) Sole Source Procurement.

-If the Procurement Officer determines that a competitive source selection method cannot be used because certain Sole Source conditions exist, the Procurement Officer, after obtaining all appropriate approvals, may Award a Contract without competition to the Sole Source.
+(A) Application - If the Procurement Officer determines that a competitive source selection method cannot be used because certain Sole Source conditions exist, the Procurement Officer, after obtaining all appropriate approvals, may Award a Contract without competition to the Sole Source.